 This hierarchy may contain not only standalone result panels but also Zones.
 Zones are panels that can contain child panels.
 The main advantage with using zones is that the data used to render a single page can be retrieved in one request instead of several.

-Apptus eSales not only renders content based on what panel configuration is present on a page but also on behaviour data.
+Apptus eSales not only renders content based on what panel configuration is present on a page but also on behavior data.
 To show personalised content, Apptus eSales must identify visitors as either new or returning.
 The retailer must decide what level of personalisation their implementation will use.
 The different levels define how visitor sessions are set up and are based on expected usage scenarios of a site.
 This setting yields different results in content presentation for new and returning visitors.

 The finished page structures with configured panels and zones are published and queried through the Web API for rendering on a site.